wazuh/wazuh-documentation/source/user-manual/manager/output-options/manual-email-report/index.rst

 To see all the available options to configure it, go to :ref:`global section <reference_ossec_global>`

 After the global configuration, we need to configure the ``email_alert_level``.
-This option stablishs the minimum level to send an alert.
+This option establishes the minimum level to send an alert.
 By default is set to 7.

 ::